-You deliver orders properly – customers are likely to purchase from you over and over again.
-Period.
-Everything from order organization, smooth shipping process, keeping customers in the loop about their order status, and ability to get refunds if necessary etc. has to be organized logically and as smooth as possible.
-In this term Magento is a good solution: all the processes are well-thought and harmonized, and even when there is something that a system lacks but you need it is easy to change though additional configuration or Magento development.
+Everything from order organization, smooth shipping process, keeping customers in the loop about their order status, getting refunds if necessary, etc., has to be organized logically and as smoothly as possible.
+In this term, Magento is a good solution: all the processes are well-thought and harmonized.
+Even when there is something that a system lacks but needs, it is easy to change through additional configuration or Magento development.

 In this article, we’ll try to cover default order management tools in Magento 2 to help make sure you get the most out of what your store has to offer, and the very first thing we would like to start with is the general order management workflow, let’s take a closer look here.

 To get a visual understanding of what it looks like, the quick-look diagram below should help describe what we need to know.
 It may look a little complex, but we’ll explain how each step of the process works, so don’t go running for the hills just yet.

 1. Placing orders.
 New Orders in Magento 2 create when the customer clicks on the Checkout button – no additional activities are required from Magento store admins.

 2. Order Status.
 After a new order is created, it is put in a “Pending” status enabling both customers and admins to cancel this order at any time.
 A customer may cancel because of an accidental purchase or a change of heart.
 An admin may need to cancel the order if there are no products left to sell, manufacturer issues where products need to be sent back, and the list goes on.

 And rather than setting a workflow status to just “pending,” there is a range of other default statuses you can use at various stages of your order workflow.
 Here they are:

 New: This status shows that an order was created, but payment hasn’t been made yet.

 Pending: This status indicates that the invoice hasn’t been created yet, and shipping hasn’t occurred yet.